divarvel/servant-hoist/slides.md

 <details role="note">
 Not suited for application-level stuff (not visible in the types).
 Kludges like vault.
-It's good protocol- level stuff (http redirs, etc), but not much more, and it's for the whole application (or you need to inspect the requests in the middlewares and that's a shadow router. not good)
+It's good protocol- level stuff (HTTP redirs, etc), but not much more, and it's for the whole application (or you need to inspect the requests in the middlewares and that's a shadow router. not good)